corda/corda/docs/source/api-persistence.rst

 The following options are available:
  1) In case the organisation is running a demo or trial node on the default H2 database, then the CorDapp will just work when deployed by relying on the migration tool provided by hibernate, which is not intended for production.
- 2) In case the organisation is running a production node with live data on an enterprise database, then they will have to manage the database migration for the CorDapp.
+ 2) In case the organisation is running a production node (with live data) on an enterprise database, then they will have to manage the database migration for the CorDapp.

     These are the steps to do this:
+        - deploy the CorDapp on your node (copy the jar in the `cordapps` folder)
         - find out the name of the MappedSchema containing the new contract state entities and hyphenate it.
-For example:
+For example:``net.corda.finance.schemasCommercialPaperSchemaV1``
-            - `CommercialPaperSchemaV1` -> `commercial-paper-schema-v1.changelog-master.xml`.
-            - `IOUSchemaV1` -> `i-o-u-schema-v1.changelog-master.xml`.
-        - create a file with the preferred extension and add the migration in it (see <http://www.liquibase.org/documentation/index.html>).
-For DBAs, the Sql format might be very familiar (basically T-SQL with metadata).
-The first changeset should be just creating the tables, indexes, etc. The author name should not be `R3.Corda`, because this is reserved.
+        - call the migration tool ``java -jar migration-tool.jar --base-directory path_to_node --create-migration-sql-for-cordapp net.corda.finance.schemasCommercialPaperSchemaV1``
+        - this will generate a file called ``commercial-paper-schema-v1.changelog-master.sql`` in a folder called ``migration`` in the `base-directory`
+        - in case you don't specify the actual MappedSchema name, the tool will generate one sql file for each schema defined in the CorDapp
+        - inspect the file(s) to make sure it is correct
-        - add the files to a folder named `migration` and create a jar (by convention it could be named: originalCorDappName-migration.jar), and deploy this jar together with the CorDapp
+        - create a jar with the `migration` folder (by convention it could be named: originalCorDappName-migration.jar), and deploy this jar together with the CorDapp
-        - by using the `--just-generate-db-migration` flag, the migration can be tested by inspecting the generated sql.
+        - To make sure that the new migration will be used, the migration tool can be run in a `dry-run` mode and inspect the output file